zerriet/flexMarkProject/src/main/resources/flexmark_readme.md

 ## Image Handling

 ### Overview
 Images are embedded in HTML using **data URIs** (Base64-encoded).
-Due to iText7 limitations with data URIs in headers/footers, the service **automatically extracts** data URI images and converts them to temporary files for reliable PDF rendering.
+The service uses a custom `SecureDataUriResourceRetriever` that intercepts data URI requests during PDF rendering and provides the decoded binary data directly to iText7, eliminating the need for temporary files.

 ### Data URI Format
 Images should be embedded in `<img>` tags using the data URI format: